Department of Computer Science

 Department of Biology

-Reference # SES-2025-26-03
+Reference # SES-2026-27-01

-The Department of Biology (Faculty of Science and Environmental Studies) at Lakehead University, Thunder Bay Campus, invites applications for one tenure-track appointment at the rank of Assistant Professor with expertise in Plant Biodiversity and Evolution, which may also include plant–animal interactions.
-The individual will establish a vibrant, dynamic and externally funded program of research at Lakehead University’s Thunder Bay campus.
-The successful candidate will have interest and expertise in teaching courses in basic and advanced plant biology, community ecology or Indigenous Ethnobotany, and supervise graduate and undergraduate research students in their field of interest.
-The anticipated start date is 1 August 2025.
+The Department of Biology (Faculty of Science and Environmental Studies), Lakehead University, Thunder Bay Campus, invites applications for a tenure-track appointment with expertise in Cellular Metabolism and Animal Energetics, with an anticipated start date of 1 August 2026.The individual will establish a vibrant, dynamic and externally funded program of research at Lakehead University’s Thunder Bay campus.
+The successful candidate will have interest and expertise in teaching courses in cellular biology and animal physiology and supervise graduate and undergraduate research students in their field of interest.
+Salary and rank will be commensurate with qualifications and experience.

 For consideration, candidates will have (at the time of appointment):

-• Earned a Ph.D. in Biological Sciences from a recognized Ph.D. granting institution, ideally with relevant postdoctoral research experience;
+- Earned a Ph.D. in Biological Sciences from a recognized Ph.D. granting institution, ideally with relevant postdoctoral research experience;

-• A successful track record of high-quality research, and research communication through both traditional and non-traditional venues;
+- A successful track record of high-quality research, and research communication through both traditional and non-traditional venues;

-• A demonstrated commitment to teaching at undergraduate and graduate levels, using methods that promote a dynamic, inclusive and equitable learning environment.
+- A demonstrated commitment to teaching at undergraduate and graduate levels, using methods that promote a dynamic, inclusive and equitable learning environment.
 Experience with experiential learning and online or alternative modes of course delivery is highly desired.

-• Desire and ability to help build enrollment at the undergraduate and graduate levels through recruitment of students to conduct research.
+- Desire and ability to help build enrollment at the undergraduate and graduate levels through recruitment of students to conduct research.

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis, Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, which includes Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.

-For further information, please contact Dr. Michael Rennie, Acting Chair of Biology (mrennie@lakeheadu.ca).
+For further information, please contact Dr. Michael Rennie, Chair of Biology (mrennie@lakeheadu.ca).
 Detailed information on the Department is available through the website of the Department of Biology (https://www.lakeheadu.ca/biology).

 Applicants should submit their electronic application quoting the above reference number to: